whuluojia/ImTurb/README.md

 # ImTurb
-Deformation-aware image restoration from atmospheric turbulence based on quasiconformal geometry and pulse-coupled neural network
+Implementation of the paper: Deformation-aware image restoration from atmospheric turbulence based on quasiconformal geometry and pulse-coupled neural network
+Overall structure of the algorithm

+Data avaliability
 The Heat Chamber Dataset can be downloaded from: https://drive.google.com/file/d/14iVachB95bCCtke8ONPD9CCH20JO75v2/view?usp=sharing
 Open Turbulent Image Set (OTIS) can be downloaded from: https://zenodo.org/communities/otis/